ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-There may be less than 2^7+1 reasons why these [IOCCC guidelines](guidelines.html) seem obfuscated.
+There may be fewer than 2^7+1 reasons why these [IOCCC guidelines](guidelines.html) seem obfuscated.
 </p>